lialvin/UOSWallet/README.md

 # About/关于

-**UOSWallet** is a cross-platform UOS PC wallet tool,which is developed by alvin.
+**UosDevTool** is a cross-platform UOS PC wallet tool,which is developed by alvin.

 -------------------------------